 12.11.
 The General Assembly may establish Boards, Standing Committees, Task Forces, Working Groups and other Committees, including the European Awarding Committee for EuroPsy.

 12.12.
-The General Assembly decides on financial arrangements for Standing Committees, Task Forces, Working Groups and other Committees, and receives financial reports.
+The General Assembly decides on financial arrangements for Standing Committees, Task Forces, Working Groups and other Committees.

 Article 13 - Elections and procedures